roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### views.selected `Boolean` *(default: false)*

-If set to `true` the view will be initially selected by the gantt widget.
+If set to `true` the view will be initially selected by the Gantt widget.
 The default selected view is "day".

 > If more than one view is selected then last of them will prevail.